-The Board of Directors has set its admission number at 30 pupils to be admitted to the Reception class in the school year which begins in September 2023.
+The Local Governing Body acts for the Board of Directors who is the admissions authority and has responsibility for admissions to this school.
+The Local Governing Body has set its admission number at Thirty (30) pupils to be admitted to the Reception class in the school year which begins in September 2024.
 (See Note 1 below)

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
-If there is oversubscription within a category, the Board of Directors will give priority to children living closest to the school determined by the shortest distance (see Note 6).
+If there is oversubscription within a category, the Local Governing Body will give priority to children living closest to the school determined by the shortest distance (see Note 6).